Skip to main content

 During the early months of the pandemic, when I first entered the virtual visit arena, I found the experience to be novel.
 I could practice medicine from my own couch wearing sweat pants.
 It was refreshing to use a different platform after practicing gastroenterology the same way for 30 years.
 It was all new.
 And I felt in a very small way that I was standing up to the pandemic by still providing care to my patients.

 I powered through the technical roadblocks as best I could.
-But another obstacle was taking shape that I was not willing to accommodate or work through.
-The virtual visits were not fun.
+But another obstacle was taking shape that I was not willing to accommodate.
+The virtual visits were simply not fun.
 There was no handshake.
 There was no real banter or even a joke or two which is so characteristic of my style.
 The visit became literally framed by two faces staring out of computer monitors.
 There was no way to duplicate the rapport that patients and I enjoy during our personal visits.
 Telemedicine, at least in my experience, was a transactional process which was largely stripped of the aspects of medical practice that I enjoy so much.

 Perhaps, data will show that the medical quality of virtual medicine is equivalent to the office.
 But I maintain that the quality of the experience is quite different.